vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 ### ML framework perspective

-Popular ML frameworks such as R, Scikit-Learn and Apache Spark ML disregard the "business rules" use case.
+Popular ML frameworks such as R, Scikit-Learn and Apache Spark disregard the "business rules" use case.
 The solution is to develop a custom model type, which has the following behaviour:

 1. The constructor takes user-specified business rules.